Ireland in the Eurovision Song Contest 2022: Background

-The Irish national broadcaster, Raidió Teilifís Éireann (RTÉ), broadcasts the event within Ireland and organises the selection process for the nation's entry.
-RTÉ confirmed their intentions to participate at the 2022 Eurovision Song Contest on 6 September 2021.
+As part of its duties as participating broadcaster, RTÉ organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2022 contest on 6 September 2021.
 From 2016 to 2021, RTÉ held an internal selection to choose the artist and song to represent Ireland at the contest.
-For the 2022 Eurovision Song Contest, RTÉ announced on 16 September 2021 the organisation of the national final Eurosong 2022 to choose the artist and song to represent Ireland at the contest.
-This marked the first time since 2015 that RTÉ had set up a national final to select both the artist and song for the contest.
+For the 2022 contest, RTÉ announced on 16 September 2021 the organisation of the national final Eurosong 2022 to choose the artist and song.
+This marked the first time since 2015 that RTÉ had set up a national final to select both the artist and song.

 Before Eurovision

 Eurosong 2022

 Eurosong 2022 was the national final format developed by RTÉ in order to select Ireland's entry for the Eurovision Song Contest 2022.
 The competition was held on 4 February 2022 at the Studio 4 of RTÉ in Dublin, hosted by Ryan Tubridy with Marty Whelan reporting from the green room and broadcast on RTÉ One during a special edition of The Late Late Show.
 The show was also broadcast online via the RTÉ Player.
 The national final was watched by 451,000 viewers in Ireland with a market share of 40%.